divi255/cloud-fancyindex/README.md

 ----

-* If someone need it, I can quickly add AWS indexer for Amazon S3/Ditigal Ocean Spaces and compatibe.
-Don't need it bacause we work with Google Cloud Storage only.
+* If someone need it, I can quickly add AWS indexer for Amazon S3/Ditigal Ocean Spaces and compatible.
+Personally I don't need this bacause we work with Google Cloud Storage only.